 Baltimore, MD – Baltimore City Circuit Court Judge Sylvester Cox today cleared the way for settlement negotiations to begin between Johns Hopkins Hospital and victims of Johns Hopkins gynecologist Nikita Levy, M.D. who allegedly made photographs and videos of his patients during exams and other procedures and is also allegedly guilty of sexual boundary violations during treatment of his patients.
 Dr. Levy died in February 2013 from an apparent suicide, shortly after allegations against him became public.

 Today, Judge Cox certified a Mandatory Conditional Settlement Class including all of Dr. Levy’s patients.
-Jonathan Schochor, Managing Partner of Schochor, Federico and Staton, P.A. is Chairman of the Class Action Steering Committee .
+Jonathan Schochor, Managing Partner of Schochor, Staton, Goldberg, and Cardea, P.A. is Chairman of the Class Action Steering Committee .
 Mr. Schochor, who represents 1,700 victims prior to the certification, filed the Class Action along with Howard Janet, Managing Partner of Janet , Jenner & Suggs, LLC.
 Mr. Janet represents 850 victims prior to certification.
 Mr. Schochor , as Chair, and Mr. Janet, as Vice-Chair of the Steering Committee, are spearheading the Class Action lawsuit on behalf of the Plaintiffs.
 Together the Steering Committee, which represents all Class members, is comprised of eight law firms.

 There are a total of 3,800 known victims of Dr. Levy to date.